 Patients with complaints of ear pain or fullness could have Sternocleidomastoid (SCM) muscle pain.

-Sternocleidomastoid (scm) muscle pain typically brings complaints of dizziness or sudden hearing loss, headache or jaw pain, even when everything appears to be normal.
+Sternocleidomastoid (SCM) muscle pain typically brings complaints of dizziness, sudden hearing loss, headache, or jaw pain, even when everything appears to be normal.
 If this is the case it might be time to consider a muscular or mechanical reason for the symptoms.
-Many patients with these complaints are referred to physical therapy clinic after months of testing that are inconclusive and often negative.
+Many patients with these complaints are referred to physical therapy clinics after months of testing that are inconclusive and often negative.
 We have found the sternocleidomastoid muscle is often the source of the patient’s complaints.

 Pain and Symptoms Associated with the Sternocleidomastoid

 This is the muscle head that connects to the breastbone (sternum).

 - Back of the head at the bottom of the skull

 - Top of head

 It may also be associated with these symptoms: